hugoclho/bis620/README.md

 ## Example

-This is a basic example which shows you
+This is a basic example which shows you the overview of the package `bis620`

 ``` r
 library(bis620)
 ## basic example code
 ```

-This package includes ae, aeendpt, asendpt data sets from study `NCT00460265`
+This package includes data sets `ae`, `aeendpt`, `asendpt` from study `NCT00460265`

 ``` r